-The lower subframe brace is made of steel bar, powdercoated black, and the upper mount is machined out of 6061 aluminum.
+The lower subframe brace is made of steel bar, powdercoated smoke gray, and the upper mount is machined out of 6061 aluminum.
 All necessary hardware is supplied.
 The aluminum mount is machined so the poly bushing sits at a 1.5 degree angle, which provides OEM driveline geometry.

 Additionally, if you plan to launch the car hard in a drag racing or autocross setting, we recommend reinforcing the right differential arm, as Mazda designed this part to crack in an impact.
 Miata diff arms have been reinforced for years with weld-on aluminum plates.
 We now offer the first bolt-in solution with our differential arm reinforcement plates.
 Add Energy poly rear bushings and reinforcement plates to your order and receive discounted package pricing.

-Note that two lower mounting brackets are now available (NB bracket is pictured).
+Note that two lower mounting brackets are now available (NB bracket is the smaller of the two, and the NA bracket is the larger one with the third leg).
 The NA8 bracket is for 1994-1997 cars, and the NB bracket is for 1999-2005 cars.

 Sorry, 1990-1993 owners will need to swap the rear subframe to a newer version since the 1.6L cars did come come with any attachment points for a rear subframe brace.